azizultex/gowishcart/ACTIVATION-INSTRUCTIONS.md

 ### Step 2: Activate Plugin
 1. Go to WordPress Admin → Plugins
-2. Find "WishCart - Wishlist for FluentCart"
+2. Find "wishcart - Wishlist for FluentCart"
 3. Click "Activate"

 **What happens on activation:**